 Programme MBA Semester- II Cognitive K1: Recall the subjects co oncept.
-Level K2: Ability to explain sul bject concepts to solve business problems.
+Level K2: Ability to explain sul : Ability to explain subject concepts to solve business problems.
 K3: Adapt to frame their own proactive strategy.
-Course To assess the compre To assess the comprehensive understanding of the courses studied by the Objective irst semester of the MBA programme. s familiarity of the subject concepts studied. • To create an opportur nity to apply the concepts in a given situations. ilities and giving tips to develop in the logging area.
+Course To assess the compre hensive understanding of the courses studied by the Objective rst semester of the MBA programme.
+To assess the students s familiarity of the subject concepts studied.
+To create an opportur nity to apply the concepts in a given situations. • To pre-check their ab ilities and giving tips to develop in the logging area.
 To get exposure abou t the present condition of the industry.